 System Requirements: Our password reset tool can be created using any version of Windows, regardless of the version you are resetting.
 A USB thumb-drive or CD/DVD-R is required.
-If you do not have access to another computer, click HERE to order our complete Kit, shipped Priority Mail.
+If you do not have access to another computer, click HERE to order our shipped USB thumb-drive.

 Description: The following instructions will walk you through the entire process of creating your password removal device, and removing your Windows password.